-- (a) Assistant Skills Instructor.
-An assistant skills instructor may instruct under the direction and in the presence of a full skills instructor and assist in evaluating and coaching trainees. - (I) In order to begin serving or to serve as an assistant skills instructor, a person must have successfully completed the relevant approved skills instructor training program. - (II) For arrest control instructors, the relevant approved skills instructor training program shall be the same arrest control discipline as that which the person will be instructing. - (III) Each academy that employs or utilizes assistant skills instructors shall maintain the applicable certificates of completion and/or documentation to substantiate that each assistant skills instructor has completed the relevant approved skills instructor training program. - (IV) P.O.S.T. will review certificates of completion and/or documentation for assistant skills instructors only when an academy director or new assistant skills instructor applicant is not certain that a particular instructor training program qualifies as the relevant approved skills instructor training program.
-Either the academy director or the assistant skills instructor applicant may submit the certificates of completion and/or documentation to P.O.S.T. for review. - (b) Full Skills Instructor.
-A full skills instructor may develop, implement, and evaluate a skills training program.
-In order to begin serving or to serve as a full skills instructor, a person must have satisfied the following requirements: - (I) Successful completion of the relevant approved skills instructor training program; and - (II) Successful completion of an approved forty (40) hour instruction methodology training program; and - (III) Completion of a minimum of eighty (80) hours of instructional experience as an assistant skills instructor at an approved basic or reserve training academy in the corresponding skills training program: arrest control, law enforcement driving or firearms. - (IV) Instructional experience completed at other than an approved basic or reserve training academy may be considered as part of the eighty (80) hour requirement.
-However, the full skills instructor applicant must request a variance in accordance with P.O.S.T.
-Rule 7, Variances and may be required to appear in person before the appropriate subject matter expert committee to demonstrate skills instructional proficiency.
+- (I) An assistant skills instructor may instruct under the direction and in the presence of a full skills instructor and assist in evaluating and coaching trainees. - (II) Minimum qualifications for an assistant skills instructor: - In order to begin serving or to serve as an assistant skills instructor, a person must have successfully completed the relevant approved skills instructor training program (See Rule 1, Definitions.); and - (B) For arrest control skills instructors, the relevant approved skills instructor training program shall be the same recognized discipline for arrest control training in which the person will be instructing. - (C) Effective July 1, 2007, for firearms skills instructors, the relevant skills instructor training program shall have been completed within five (5) years prior to application for skills instructor status.
+If the relevant approved skills instructor training program was completed more than five years prior to application, documentation of continuing or advanced training completed within the previous five (5) years shall be included with the application for instructor status. - (III) Approval of assistant skills instructors.

+- (A) All new assistant firearms skills instructors shall be approved by P.O.S.T.; and - (B) For all new firearms skills instructors, the relevant skills instructor training program shall have been completed within five (5) years prior to application for skills instructor status.
+If the relevant approved skills instructor training program was completed more than five years prior to application, documentation of continuing or advanced training completed within the previous five (5) years shall be included with the application for instructor status. - (C) P.O.S.T. will review certificates of completion and/or documentation for arrest control and driving assistant skills instructors only when an academy director or new assistant skills instructor applicant is not certain that a particular instructor training program qualifies as the relevant approved skills instructor training program. - (D) Either the academy director or the assistant skills instructor applicant may submit the certificates of completion and/or documentation to P.O.S.T. for review. - (c) Full skills instructors. - (I) A full skills instructor may develop, implement, and evaluate a skills training program.
+In order to begin serving or to serve as a full skills instructor, a person must have satisfied the four (4) minimum qualifications listed in the following paragraph (II). - (II) Minimum qualifications for a full skills instructor: - (A) Successful completion of the relevant approved skills instructor training program (See Rule 1, Definitions.); and - (B) Successful completion of an approved forty (40) hour instruction methodology training program or possession of a Colorado Career and Technical Education Credential; and - (C) Must complete an approved 8-hour Instructor Methodology Refresher Course each five (5) years thereafter; and - (D) Completion of a minimum of eighty (80) hours of instructional experience as an assistant skills instructor at an approved basic or reserve training academy in the corresponding skills training program: arrest control, law enforcement driving, or firearms.
+For arrest control training, the eighty (80) hours may be completed in any recognized discipline(s) for arrest control training in which the instructor has completed the relevant approved skills instructor training program.
+For firearms training, the eighty (80) hours as an assistant skills instructor shall be completed within the previous five (5) years prior to application.